divyaupadhyay87/Reservoir_operation_SSDP/README.md

 # Reservoir_operation_SSDP
-First define the objective function which considers the different aspects such as flood control, irrigation, municipal and industrial water demand and hydrolpower production flood control - based on the
+The objective function considers the different aspects such as flood control, irrigation, municipal and industrial water demand and hydropower production